 Internal control and risk management systems related to financial reporting

-The financial reporting process refers to activities that generate financial information used in managing the Company and the financial information published in accordance with the requirements of legislation, standards, and other regulations covering the Company’s operations.
+The financial reporting process refers to activities that generate financial information used in managing the Company and financial information published in accordance with the requirements of legislation, standards, and other regulations covering the Company’s operations.

 Governance